lebedov/scikit-cuda/README.rst

 Package Description
 -------------------
-The CUDA scikit (toolkit for `SciPy <http://www.scipy.org/>`_) provides Python interfaces to many of the functions in the CUDA device/runtime, CUBLAS, CUFFT, and CUSOLVER libraries distributed as part of NVIDIA's `CUDA Programming Toolkit
+scikits.cuda provides Python interfaces to many of the functions in the CUDA device/runtime, CUBLAS, CUFFT, and CUSOLVER libraries distributed as part of NVIDIA's `CUDA Programming Toolkit
 <http://www.nvidia.com/cuda/>`_, as well as interfaces to select functions in
 the free and
 standard versions of the `CULA Dense Toolkit <http://www.culatools.com/dense>`_.